matt-leach/flask-cluster/README.md

 parameters:
 * method string (kmeans, spectral, ) - method of clustering
-* data Boolean - determines whether to return the full dataset
+* data 0 or 1 or blank - determines whether to return the full dataset
 * clusters int - number of clusters

 returns json dictionary with key-value pairs: